artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

 It is assumed here that your host operating system is Ubuntu.
 This can be modified for a different Unix based operating system, such as Mac OS X or another Linux distribution such as CentOS.
-These instructions will not work if you are using Windows as the host OS.
-For Windows installations you can create a virtual machine and follow the manual install instructions.

 The Ansible roles referenced here can be used in production deployments by creating your own Ansible playbook to run them.
 See the `deploy-pub`_ repo